 Special Expenses Which The CICA Could Award

-Under the CICA scheme, there are a number of ‘special expenses’ that could be claimed to cover certain costs incurred as a result of your injuries.
+Under the CICA scheme, there are several ‘special expenses’ that could be claimed.
+These could cover certain costs incurred due to your injuries.

 - Personal Property Damage.

-This can be for any item that you relied on as a physical aid (which you owned) which was damaged during the incident.
-For instance, you could claim for dentures, walking sticks or spectacles.
+This can be for any item that you relied on as a physical aid (which you owned) that was damaged during the incident.
+For instance, you could claim dentures, walking sticks or spectacles.
 You will need to provide receipts as evidence that you paid for these items.

 - NHS Treatment.

 You could also claim for any costs that arise as a direct result of NHS treatment.